Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 9- The Peacemaker](/blog/enneagram/enneagram-type-9)

 - **Core Emotion:** Anger
 - **Childhood Wound:** Nines felt connected to both parents but learned to “tune out” the problems and try to numb themselves to the conflict inside.
-They learned to numb themselves to pain, to deny their own feelings, and to stay in the background.
+They learned to numb themselves to pain, deny their feelings, and stay in the background.

 </article>

-## Conclusion
+## Wrapping Up

-You now have a tool to better understand your thought patterns, emotions, and behaviors.
-Use what serves you, and disregard what does not but maybe come back to it later.
+You now have a tool better to understand your thought patterns, emotions, and behaviors.
+Use what serves you, disregard what does not, but return later.
 It's not just about personal development; it's also about understanding others and having empathy in understanding how they became who they are.

 If you found this guide helpful, sign up and join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>